 Hollowing of the face or loss of facial volume occurs naturally over time, as part of the changes associated with aging.
 Aging affects the thickness of the skin as well as the tissues underneath the skin.
 Loss of volume and support underneath the skin leads to loss of fullness of the cheeks, temples and the sides of the chin that are associated with youthfulness.
 Sunken cheeks, creating a gaunt appearance, contribute significantly to “looking older.”
 Restoration of lost volume in the face is an important component of rejuvenation and helps to optimize the results from other treatments.

 Juvederm Voluma®, FDA -approved and utilized by Dr. Diwan since 2014, immediately restores youthful contours of the cheeks and chin.
-The results achieved by full correction can last for 18 to 24 months.
+Results usually vary by individual and achieved by full correction can last for 18 to 24 months.

 Another effective and safe way to restore facial fullness is with Sculptra®.
 Sculptra is a synthetic injectable product which gradually stimulates natural augmentation by one’s own tissues.
 Treatments are continued until the desired result is obtained.
 Restoring fullness of the face also helps to take up the slackness in loose skin.
 The results obtained from Sculptra can last for two to three years.
 Periodic touch-ups help to keep up with ongoing aging.